-For the process $\chi \chi\to d_i\bar{d}_i$ we have to compare the contribution of this operator to the $\sigma v_{rel}$ with respect to the one arising by exchanging the lightest scalar CP-even, the SM-like Higgs, in the $s$-channel.
-Since the SM-like Higgs couples to fermions proportionally to $y_q \sim m_q/v_{H}$, it turns out that the new contribution is negligible if
+We compare the effect of this operator on the the $\sigma v_{rel}$ of the process $\chi \chi\to d_i\bar{d}_i$ to the effect of $s$-channel exchange of the SM-like lightest CP-even scalar.
+The SM-like Higgs couples to fermions proportionally to $y_q \sim m_q/v_{H}$ and it turns out that the new contribution is negligible if

-In \eq{DM1} $m_h$ is the mass of the lightest CP-even neutral scalar and $A_H\sim v_W$ the dimensional coupling that controls the interaction of the dark matter with the Higgs doublet $ H \chi \chi$.
+In \eq{DM1} $m_h$ is the mass of the lightest CP-even neutral scalar and $A_H\sim v_W$ is the dimensional coupling that controls the interaction of the dark matter with the Higgs doublet $ H \chi \chi$.
 Since $ v_\eta\sim v_H\sim m_h\sim A_H \sim v_W$ the new contribution is naturally subleading for the second and third generation.
-On the contrary for the first generation the new contribution to $\chi \chi\to d\bar{d}$ is of the same order of the old one and to be conservative we may estimate that this channel will be negligible for values $M_{DM}\geq1$\,GeV.
+For the first generation, on the contrary the new contribution to $\chi \chi\to d\bar{d}$ is of the same order as the old one.
+We can (conservatively) estimate that this channel is negligible only for for values $M_{DM}\geq1$\,GeV.

-NLO terms also give rise to non-diagonal scattering $\chi \chi\to d_i\bar{d}_j$ not included in the analysis done in \cite{Boucenna:2011tj}.
-In particular the scattering $\chi \chi\to d \bar{b}$ could be non-negligible for DM masses around a GeV.
+NLO terms also give rise to non-diagonal scattering $\chi \chi\to d_i\bar{d}_j$, which was not included in the analysis done in \cite{Boucenna:2011tj}.
+In particular the scattering $\chi \chi\to d \bar{b}$ can be non-negligible for DM masses around a GeV.
 For this reason we conclude that the previous analysis is not affected in the range $M_{DM}\geq5$\,GeV.
-We take this lower bound as a further constrain for the scalar sector parameter space postponing a complete new analysis to the future \cite{noi}.
+We take this lower bound as a further constraint on the scalar sector parameter space, postponing a complete new analysis to the future \cite{noi}.

-However the direct detection is not affected at all by the NLO terms: the quark flavour diagonal scattering contribution are subdominant with respect to the ones mediated by the scalar $H$ while the off diagonal one could only give rise to processes that are not kinematically allowed such as $ \chi + \mathcal{N} \to \chi +\mathcal{N} + \pi^+ + e^- +\bar{\nu}$ with $\mathcal{N}$ a nucleus in the detector bulk.
+Direct detection is not affected at all by the NLO terms: the quark flavour diagonal scattering contribution are subdominant with respect to those mediated by the scalar $H$ while the off-diagonal one could only give rise to processes that are not kinematically allowed such as $ \chi + \mathcal{N} \to \chi +\mathcal{N} + \pi^+ + e^- +\bar{\nu}$, with $\mathcal{N}$ a nucleus in the detector bulk.

 5.mm